Omerdogan3/project1-GUI/README.md

 It includes basic simulator of project 1.

-It gets data from your local API server that can be found in here.
+It gets data from your local API server that can be found in <a href="https://github.com/Omerdogan3/project-1-API">here</a>.
 Instantiates all stars with coordinates and sizes.
 Instantiates all planets according to their types.